Contributions for the kaon pair from $\rho(770)$, $\omega(782)$ and their excited states in the $B\to K\bar K h$ decays: Introduction

 \section{Introduction}

 Charmless three-body hadronic $B$ meson decays provide us a field to investigate different aspects of weak and strong interactions.
-The underlying weak decay of $b$-quark is simple and can be described well by the effective Hamiltonian~\cite{rmp68-1125}, but the strong dynamics in these three-body processes is very complicated, owing to the hadron-hadron interactions, the three-body effects~\cite{npps199-341,prd84-094001} and the rescattering processes~\cite{1512-09284,prd89-094013,epjc78-897,prd71-074016} in the final states, and also on account of various resonance and nonresonance contributions in the relevant decay processes.
-The experimental efforts for the three-body $B$ decays by employing Dalitz plot technique~\cite{prd94-1046} within the isobar formalism~\cite{pr135-B551,pr166-1731, prd11-3165} partly relieve the tension.
-Dalitz plot enable us to investigate the properties of the specific scalar, vector and tensor intermediate states in the related resonance contributions, but the priori model is needed with all reliable and correct dynamical components~\cite{plb665-30}.
-The expressions of the decay amplitudes of these three-body $B$ decays for Dalitz plot analyses without or have wrong factors for certain intermediate states will have negative impacts on the observables such as the branching fractions and $CP$ violations for the relevant decay processes.
+The underlying weak decay for $b$-quark is simple which can be described well by the effective Hamiltonian~\cite{rmp68-1125}, but the strong dynamics in these three-body processes is very complicated, owing to the hadron-hadron interactions, the three-body effects~\cite{npps199-341,prd84-094001} and the rescattering processes~\cite{1512-09284,prd89-094013,epjc78-897,prd71-074016} in the final states, and also on account of the resonant contributions which are related to the scalar, vector and tensor resonances and are commonly described by the relativistic Breit-Wigner (BW) formula~\cite{BW-model} as well as the nonresonant contributions which are the rest at the amplitude level for the relevant decay processes.
+The experimental efforts for the three-body $B$ decays by employing Dalitz plot technique~\cite{prd94-1046} within the isobar formalism~\cite{pr135-B551,pr166-1731,prd11-3165} have revealed valuable information on involved strong and weak dynamics.
+But {\it a priori} model with all reliable and correct strong dynamical components is needed for the Dalitz plot analyses~\cite{plb665-30}.
+The expressions of the decay amplitudes for those three-body decays without or have wrong factors for certain intermediate states will have negative impacts on the observables such as the branching fractions and $CP$ violations for the relevant decay processes.